jengalas/pz-adventures-jekyll/_posts/2002/2002-10-19-susquehanna-county-adventures-and-salt-springs-letterbox.md

 The morning began with a trip to Woodbourne Forest, where I ran into Rich, located the Woodbourne Forest Cache, got wet, caught my hand on a thorn and bled all over the place, and just generally had an awesome time.

-After that cache I went alone to the Liberty Park Cache, which I found without incident, and from there finally to Salt Springs.
+After that cache I went alone to the Liberty Park Cache, which I found without incident, and from there to Salt Springs.
 The letterbox wasn't too tough to find, though I had to retrace my steps on two of the legs to get to the right place.
 The box was somewhat visible when I arrived at the area, but it was a good distance off the trail.
 In order to look through the logbook and to stamp it myself, I had to set up my little umbrella on the hillside and hold the book underneath it.
 (By this time the rain was a mere drizzle, but there was still plenty dripping from the trees.)
 The hider had included stamped, addressed postcards that you could send her to comment on the letterbox.
 I only wish she'd included an e-mail address, too.

+{% include gallery.html gallery_id="gallery1" class="2by2" %}

 After locating the letterbox, I checked on my own nearby <a href="http://www.geocaching.com/seek/cache_details.aspx?ID=9890">Penny Rock Cache</a>, which someone had moved to a new spot.
 Good thing I located it!
 (I moved it back.)